All about mountain safety

 Mountain rescue

-Each police district with mountains within its area has a mountain rescue organization.
-This includes police officers and local residents experienced in mountain terrain, totaling around 350 people.
+Each police district that includes mountain areas has a mountain rescue organisation.
+It consists of police officers and experienced local residents – around 350 people in total.

-Mountain rescue operations are not just about searching for missing skiers and hikers.
-Equally often, they are called out to help transporting someone who has been injured or fallen ill.
+Mountain rescue operations are not only about searching for missing skiers and hikers.
+Just as often, they assist with transporting people who have been injured or fallen ill.

-Mountain rescue can be reached directly via the emergency phones located in many places in the mountain areas and by regular phones through the emergency number 112.
+Mountain rescue can be reached directly via the emergency phones located in many places in the mountains, or via a regular phone by calling 112.

-We collaborate with the Mountain Safety Council and recommend that you read through their information before your mountain visit, regardless of the season and activity.
+We work in cooperation with the Swedish Mountain Safety Council (opens in new tab, in Swedish: Fjällsäkerhetsrådet) and recommend that you read their information before your trip, regardless of season or activity.

 Wade safely